 This faulty intelligence would result in bad French deployment of their troops, which comes to light above all else in the penultimate problem of the French army in this battle: the Dyle-Breda plan.

-Even with all of these mentioned problems, a French defeat in 1940 was not inevitable.
-The Allies were bound to be surprised by the nature of a German enemy that was stronger and more capable than they had anticipated, and that their own doctrines would have had to be reworked and rebuilt.
-But the French army was not as rotten as it was portrayed after the fact, and the German victory in 1940 was a close run affair that could have easily gone the other way.
-What would doom France in 1940 would be the ill advised Dyle-Breda plan.
+Even with these mentioned problems, a French defeat in 1940 was not inevitable.
+The Allies were bound to be surprised by the nature of a German enemy that was stronger and more capable than they had anticipated and that their own doctrines would have had to be reworked and rebuilt.
+But the French army was not as rotten as portrayed after the fact, and the German victory in 1940 was a close-run affair that could have easily gone the other way.
+What would doom France in 1940 would be the ill-advised Dyle-Breda plan.